siddjasti/BFS_DP_Functions/README.md

 # BFS_DP_Functions

-This repository contains Python implementations of various classic problems in algorithms, focusing on graph traversal, dynamic programming, and optimization techniques.
-It's designed to help understand key principles of computer science and algorithm design.
+This repository contains Python implementations of various classic problems in algorithms focusing on graph traversal and dynamic programming.
+The functions were written as practice for more complex coding questions.

 ## Content